 Recommended Freezer Meal Books

-I highly recommend Once A Month Meals.
-Even if you don’t want to cook a whole month’s worth of meals in one day, they have tons of freezer friendly recipes for any diet!
+Then it gives you a list of all of the ingredients you need to make shopping super easy.
+Once a Month Meals takes the stress out of freezer cooking.
+And, you don’t have to cook a whole month’s worth of meals in one day.
+Bonus: they have tons of freezer friendly recipes for any diet!